Negative probabilities: What they are and what they are for: Observation spaces

-The \emph{grounding problem} for a given observation space is the problem of the characterization of the groundings for the observation space: \begin{itemize} \item Is there a grounding?
+The \emph{grounding problem} for a given observation space is the problem of characterizing the groundings for the observation space: \begin{itemize} \item Is there a grounding?
 Is there a nonnegative grounding? \item Is the grounding unique? \item What are the general forms of signed groundings and of nonnegative groundings? \end{itemize}

-\begin{convention} For the purpose of grounding problem, we don't distinguish between groundings which coincide on the $\sigma$-algebra generated by the observable events. \qef \end{convention}

 The grounding problem is trivial if the given observation space has only one original distribution.
-Due to the convention, in this case, the original distribution is the unique grounding.
+In this case, the original distribution is the unique grounding.
 But the case of two original distributions is already nontrivial as we will see in \S\ref{sub:f1}.